 Extension cords and outlets

-- Check that the extension cord you use is rated for its intended use, especially if used outdoor.
+- Check that the extension cord you use is rated for its intended use, especially if used outdoors.

 - Never run extension cords under carpets, through doorways, or where they could be damaged by furniture.